 \item Nonlinear behavior.
 Time series observations can often exhibit correlations with different degrees of non-linearity (Figure \ref{fig:nonlinear}).
 This type of behavior is present in almost all real-world time series data, such as in stream-flow forecasting \citep{wang2020monthly}, and in financial markets forecasting \citep{bukhari2020fractional}.

 \item Long-memory behavior.
-Some time series may present properties of long-range dependencies in time which implies strong coupling effect between the values of observations at different time steps, i.e. the correlations between observations has a slower exponential decay compared to short range dependencies (Figure \ref{fig:longmemory}).
+Some time series may present properties of long-range dependencies in time which implies a strong coupling effect between the values of observations at different time steps, i.e. the correlations between observations has a slower exponential decay compared to short-range dependencies (Figure \ref{fig:longmemory}).
 This type of behavior can occur in hydrology forecasting \citep{papacharalampous2020hydrological}, network traffic forecasting \citep{ramakrishnan2018network}, financial market forecasting \citep{bukhari2020fractional}, etc.

 \end{enumerate}